 if the soil is too acidic or too alkaline.
 Most grass varieties grow best

 when the pH reading is between 6.5 and 7.0 (slightly acidic).

-will test the pH level of your soil and apply lime, which reduces acidity,
+Lawn care companies should test the pH level of your soil and apply lime,

-as needed.
-Some companies include this service in their basic packages;
+which reduces the acidity, as needed.
+Some companies include the lime in

 There are several ways to control weeds

 CompetitionThe best way is to crowd out weeds with turfgrasses.
 Most weeds

 thrive in sunny, thinly planted areas.
 A thick, strong lawn will have few